Table of Contents

 |12-mile drive to Sarasota||7-mile drive to Sarasota||21-mile drive to Sarasota|

 All three locations have their differences, but Longboat Key is uniquely distinctive since it tends to be more tranquil and primarily residential.
 It is a popular retirement area with expensive homes and condos.
 Don’t be surprised to see many mega mansions lining the Gulf of Mexico.
+But most of the luxury homes you can’t see well (since they are behind gates).

 Anna Maria Island is a reasonably short drive north, and St. Armands Circle is just to the south.
 If you haven’t been to St. Armands Circle yet, you have to make a stop for delicious restaurants and high-end shopping.